EvanSimpson/olinjs-4/README.md

 And voila! look at our beatiful website!

 So this is all great and all, but refresh the page, and what happens?
 All of our hard work is gone.
 So how do we make permanent css styles?
 Using a stylesheet.
-Open up a text editor and lets make one.
+Fork this repo, pull it, the open up a text editor and lets make one.